Open Source database developer MariaDB picks up $27M from the EIB

 Today, there are some 12 million users worldwide of MariaDB databases, with customers including booking.com, HP, Virgin Mobile and Wikipedia using it across a variety of formats, from hybrid to public and private cloud deployments.
 MariaDB is also the default in major Linux distributions like Red Hat, Ubuntu and SUSE, adding a further reach of 60 million users.

-SkySQL was originally founded in 2009 by Michael “Monty” Widenius after he sold his previous company MySQL to Sun Microsystems (now owned by Oracle) in 2008 for $1 billion — a deal that marked a turning tide in how open source was viewed as a viable business model.
+SkySQL was originally founded in 2009 and merged with Monty Program Ab in 2013.
+Monty Program was founded by Michael “Monty” Widenius after he sold his previous company MySQL to Sun Microsystems (now owned by Oracle) in 2008 for $1 billion — a deal that marked a turning tide in how open source was viewed as a viable business model.

 Monty eventually left SkySQL to run the non-profit MariaDB Foundation (MariaDB and MySQL were both named after his daughters, Maria and My).
 He returned to MariaDB in January 2016 as CTO at the same time that enterprise vet Michael Howard took the helm as CEO (and the company raised $9 million from Intel and California Technology Ventures).